How to Prepare for your Contemporary Portraits

 - Shorts, this just does not look right in studio portraits.
 Also, please try to avoid bringing all short sleeves or sleeveless garments.

 Pro Tip #2 – Buy and Save – Is there a jacket or top at the mall that’s calling your name?
 Go back and get it!
 Leave the tags on, bring it to the shoot then return it when we are done.

 Footwear – Bring options for this as well.
 High heels, dress shoes or even your casual Hey Dude as they can be an extension of your personality.
 These aren’t always photographed depending on the framing of the portraits, but they are a good option to have.
 However, what I can tell you is that the portraits I’ve created where the clients are barefoot tend resonate the most due to the emotion it evokes… intimacy, vulnerability and confidence all at once.

 Men… Shaving, Let’s talk about this real quick.

 - If you are normally clean shaven please shave a few hours before our session if possible.
 Not the night before, but earlier in the morning if possible.
 This will give time for the skin to heal and allow the redness to settle down.

-Although it’s not required and you are welcomed to do your own make-up I do highly recommend going with one of the talented artists I work closely with.
+Although it’s not required and you are welcomed to do your own makeup, I do highly recommend hiring one of the talented artists I work closely with.
 Their work can be seen throughout my portfolio and website.
-Each of the artists have been professionally trained and specialize in clean and natural make-up styles, I place my full trust in them.
+Each of the artists have been professionally trained and specialize in clean and natural makeup styles but can go more dramatic and editorial if requested.
+I place my full trust in them.
 You may now be asking, why use an artist from my team vs doing it yourself, well there are two major benefits –